You may be wondering why this auto is in my blog…

 I’m putting it under “Inspiration,” for I am amazed at the way David knows engines.
 He can fix darn near anything, seems to intuitively know how machines work, and has an eye for the beauty of them as well.
 The guy knows cars!
 Oil pressure accumulator, how cool is that?
 I got to ride in this car — that engine rumble, rubber burning — the sexiest drive I’ve ever had…

-Dave runs his auto repair and restoration shop, the Auto Turning Point (828-369-7541), in Franklin, NC, and kayaks, plays music, and is an inspired photographer, too (these are his photos).
+Dave is retired from running his auto repair and restoration shop, and now kayaks, plays music, and is an inspired photographer, too (these are his photos).

 This car draws admiration wherever it is; folks just can’t keep from staring!
 Rebuilt with new original parts and new technology to improve the performance of the suspension and engine compared to how these machines rolled off the assembly line in 1970.
 Equipped with an oil-pressure accumulator.
 It has fewer than 2000 miles since the rebuild.
 She breaks the tires loose in 3rd gear.